-Bangladesh produced 44 billion kWh gross in 2011 from some 6.1 GWe of plant, giving per capita consumption of 250 kWh/yr.
+Bangladesh produced 44 billion kWh gross in 2011, giving per capita consumption of 280 kWh/yr.
 Overe 40 billion kWh in 2011 was from natural gas.
-Electricity demand is rising rapidly, with peak demand 7.5 GWe, and the government aims to increase capacity to at least 7 GWe by 2014, meanwhile importing some 250 MWe from India.
+Electricity demand is rising rapidly, with peak demand 7.5 GWe, and the government aimed to increase capacity to at least 7 GWe by 2014, meanwhile importing some 250 MWe from India.
 New small coal-fired plants are envisaged for 2 GWe of that, and for 3 GWe more by 2016.
 However, about half the population remains without electricity, and the other half experience frequent power cuts.
 Some 5.0% of government expenditure is being allocated to ‘power and energy’.
 The capacity target for 2021 is 20 GWe.

 Nuclear power plans

 Building a nuclear power plant in the west of the country was proposed in 1961.
 Since then a number of reports have affirmed the technical and economic feasibility.
 The Rooppur site in Pabna district about 200 km north of Dhaka was selected in 1963 and land was acquired.
 The government gave formal approval for a succession of plant proposals, then after independence a 125 MWe nuclear power plant proposal was approved in 1980 but not built.

 With growth in demand and grid capacity since then, a much larger plant looked feasible, and the government in 1999 expressed its firm commitment to build this Rooppur plant.
 In 2001 it adopted a national Nuclear Power Action Plan and in 2005 it signed a nuclear cooperation agreement with China.